As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 These items always pile up mainly because we don’t know how to get rid of them.
 Creating a plan to get rid of electronics is most of the battle.

 12. Phones and Tablets

 Do you have a drawer of old phones and tablets?
 Maybe a Kindle you don’t use?
-These unwanted items seem to always hang around years after we’ve stopped using them.
+These unwanted items seem to always hang around for years after we’ve stopped using them.
 Make a little money on these items on Decluttr or Gazelle.
-These easy-to-use services that will give you cash for old phones, Apple products, Kindles, game consoles, and more.
+These easy-to-use services will give you cash for old phones, Apple products, Kindles, game consoles, and more.